Robert Gerlai

-Robert T. Gerlai is a Canadian behaviour geneticist and behavioural neuroscientist.
+Robert T. Gerlai is a Canadian behaviour geneticist, behavioural neuroscientist, and professor at the University of Toronto Mississauga.

 Early life and education

 Gerlai obtained his PhD in 1987 from the Eötvös Loránd University and the Hungarian Academy of Sciences in Budapest.

 Career

 Gerlai has worked in the biotechnology (Genentech) and biopharmaceutical research industries (Eli Lilly and Company and Saegis Pharmaceuticals) as Senior Scientist and Vice President of Research, and led pre-clinical as well as clinical research teams developing drugs to treat mild cognitive impairment and Alzheimer's Disease.
 He also worked at different universities in North America and Europe.
-He is a Distinguished Professor of behavioral neuroscience at the Department of Psychology at the University of Toronto.
+He is a Distinguished Professor of behavioral neuroscience in the Department of Psychological and Brain Sciences at the University of Toronto Mississauga.

-The Web of Science lists over 350 peer-reviewed publications for Gerlai, which have been cited over 19500 times, resulting in an h-index of 72.
-According to Google Scholar his works have been cited over 26,000 times, giving him an h-index of 84.
+The Web of Science lists over 350 peer-reviewed publications for Gerlai, which have been cited over 20000 times, resulting in an h-index of 75.
 Gerlai has worked with several different animal species, including paradise fish and mice.
 He was among the first to use transgenic mice in the analysis of learning and memory and showed that astrocytes play important roles in synaptic plasticity.
 He is also known for discovering the role of Eph tyrosine kinases and their ephrin ligands in neuronal plasticity.
-He is considered a leader of zebrafish behavioral neuroscience research, and has been using this species, and studies the effects of alcohol on brain function and behaviour, including social behaviour, fear-anxiety, and learning and memory.
+He is considered a leader of zebrafish behavioral neuroscience research, and has been using this species for studies on the effects of alcohol on brain function and behaviour, including social behaviour, fear-anxiety, and learning and memory.